OnurTumer91/devops24/examinations/02/README.md

 ## QUESTION A

 What happens if you run `ansible-inventory --list` in the directory you created above?
+A:You get the inventory written out in json format with all its variabels and groups.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?
+A: It prints out a very minimalist graph/tree of the inventory.

 ## QUESTION C